chuchunf/leetcode-scala-3/src/main/scala/recursion/recursion.md

 Add **helper function** and with additional variables to keep information
 <br><br>

-## Related data structure
+## Related data structures
 - Linked List
 - Tree
 - Graph
 <br><br>

-## Related algorithm
+## Related algorithms
 - Dynamic programming: recursion with **memorized state** to reduce number of recursive calls
-- Back tracking: recursion with immediate result to back track when encounter a dead end
+- Back tracking: recursion with **intermedia result** to back track when encounter a dead end
 <br><br>

 ## With recursive data structure